payvolt-io/manual/RESTAPI/Documentation.md

 ## User Id

 User id is used to uniquely identify a user by other users and payvolt itself.
-user id is permanent and its not sensitive information. there are two way of getting your user id:
+user id is permanent and its not sensitive information.
+user id for example: `HYeO8UlAYVRolfoEBJCWG0X29oY2`
+there are two ways of getting **your** user id:

 1. after logging in at the [payvolt](https://payvolt.io) website, click your email in the top right corner.

 2. through the [/auth](#auth) API endpoint.

-there are 3 ways of getting user id of another user.
+there are 3 ways of getting user id of **another user**.

 1. searching their name in the [search page](https://payvolt.io/search).

-2. using the [/verification](#user-verification) API endpoint(s), in conjunction of communicating with the user.
+2. using the [/verification](#user-verification) API endpoint(s), in conjunction of communication with the user.

-3. the user sending you their id or profile page (by them click their email and sending you the link).
+3. the user sending you their id or profile page (by them click their email and sending you the link), for example <https://payvolt.io/profile?id=HYeO8UlAYVRolfoEBJCWG0X29oY2>.

 ## URL And Endpoints